 Where the centre line marking on the road is a single broken line, vehicles may cross the line to overtake when it is safe to do so.
 If the centre marking has two lines you must not overtake if the line closest to your vehicle is unbroken.
 If the centre marking has one solid line you are not allowed to pass the vehicle ahead.

 Speed limits are enforced in Turkey

 Speed limits are strictly enforced in Turkey.
-The speed limit is the maximum speed permitted on that road and you must not drive above the speed limit at any time.
+The speed limit in Turkey is the maximum speed permitted on that road and you must not drive above the speed limit in Turkey at any time.
 Some roads do not have visible speed limit road signs, but speed limits still apply.
 You should be especially careful in residential areas and in school zones.
 The speed limit for urban areas is 50 km/h, rural areas 90 km/h and motorways 120 km/h.